wso2/docs-mi/en/docs/learn/integration-tutorials/exposing-several-services-as-a-single-service.md

 #### Create new Endpoints

-Let's create three HTTP endpoints to represent all three back-end services: Hospital Service, Channeling Service, Payment Service.
+Let's create three HTTP endpoints to represent all three back-end services: Hospital Service, Channeling Service, and Payment Service.

 1. Navigate to the **MI Project Explorer** > **Endpoints**.